 Todd was first elected to represent Prince Edward-Hastings riding at the Ontario Legislative Assembly in the General Election on October 6th, 2011.
 He has was re-elected in the June 12th, 2014 Provincial Election.

 Todd is the Energy Critic for the Official Opposition at Queen's Park.
-He also served as Critic for the Ministry of Natural Resources and Forestry, Critic for Small Business and Red Tape, Citizenship and Immigration Critic, Critic for the Pan Am Games and Critic of the Hydro One Sale.
+Todd previously served as Critic for Natural Resources and Forestry, Small Business and Red Tape, Citizenship and Immigration Critic and Critic for the Pan Am Games.

 During his first five years at Queen's Park, Todd introduced legislation aimed at reducing red tape in the beverage alcohol sector by allowing Ontario products easier access to market.
 Effectively passed legislation to bring real estate sales into the 21st century by permitting e-signatures to speed up transactions.
 Todd introduced a bill to eliminate the sale of illegal cigarettes with a special aim to crack down on the practice in school zones.
 He also tabled legislation to restore planning authority to municipalities when it involves the citing of renewable energy projects.